On the Fitting ideals of anticyclotomic Selmer groups of elliptic curves with good ordinary reduction: The proof of the main theorem via Iwasawa theory

 The anticyclotomic main conjecture for $(E,p, K)$ is now completely known for our setting. \begin{thm} Under (Im),(Ram),(Spl),(Na), and (Def), we have the following statements: \begin{enumerate} \item $L_p(E/K_\infty)$ is non-zero. \item $\mu(L_p(E/K_\infty))= 0 $. \item $\mathrm{Sel}_{N^-}(K_\infty, E[p^\infty])$ is $\Lambda$-cotorsion with vanishing of $\mu$-invariants. \item $\left( L_p(E/K_\infty) \right) = \mathrm{char}_\Lambda \left( \mathrm{Sel}(K_\infty, E[p^\infty])^\vee \right)$. \end{enumerate} \end{thm} \begin{proof} \begin{enumerate} \item It is proved in \cite{vatsal-uniform}. \item It is proved in \cite{vatsal-duke}. \item This follows from (1), (2), and the Euler system divisibility

-obtained from the bipartite Euler system argument \cite{bertolini-darmon-imc-2005, pw-mu}. \item By using (3) and Corollary \ref{cor:selmer}, we can identify $\mathrm{Sel}_{N^-}(K_\infty, E[p^\infty])$ with the minimal Selmer group.
+obtained from the bipartite Euler system argument \cite{bertolini-darmon-imc-2005, pw-mu}.
+Condition (Na) is implicitly used in the Euler system argument.
+See \cite[Assu.
+1.1 and Rem.
+1.4]{kim-pollack-weston} for this issue. \item By using (3) and Corollary \ref{cor:selmer}, we can identify $\mathrm{Sel}_{N^-}(K_\infty, E[p^\infty])$ with the minimal Selmer group.
 By \cite[Prop.
 2.1]{greenberg-lnm}, the minimal Selmer group also coincides with the classical Selmer group.
 The opposite divisibility